TrianguloY/UrlChecker/docs/CONTRIBUTING.md

 You can check existing code to see examples, but be aware that some are not perfect.
 In doubt, just ask.

 ### For translator:

 You are free to propose one or more translations, or to update any existing one.
 Be sure of your work before providing it to the developers, who cannot verify it.
+You can translate it using [Weblate](https://hosted.weblate.org/engage/urlcheck/), as a [pull request](https://github.com/TrianguloY/UrlChecker/pulls)/[issue](https://github.com/TrianguloY/UrlChecker/issues/new) titled `{locale} Translation proposal` or by sending the files by email to [TrianguloY](https://github.com/TrianguloY).

-There are two independent things to translate:
+For manual translation, there are two independent things to translate:

 - **App strings**: the [`strings.xml`](../app/src/main/res/values/strings.xml) file
   - Translate all texts between the `<string>` and `</string>` tags.